pan-net/terraform-provider-powerdns/website/docs/r/record.html.markdown

 }
 ```

-There is a feature in PowerDNS API for A/AAAA records to automatically create corresponding PTR records.
+PowerDNS API offers the feature to automatically create corresponding PTR record for the A/AAAA record.
 Existing PTR records with same name are replaced.
-If no matching reverse zone found, an error is thrown by API and thus Terraform.
-Example:
+If no matching reverse zone is found, resource creation will fail.
+You can use `powerdns_zone` resource to create the reverse zone.
+Here is an example of creating A record along with corresponding PTR record:

 ```hcl
 resource "powerdns_record" "foobar" {